Emil’s Lawns is no longer operating.

 The biggest failure you can have in life is not trying at all.

-After four years of sleepless nights, rigorous test-taking, and hospitalizing work ethic, Emil was prepared to graduate.
+After five years of sleepless nights, rigorous test-taking, and hospitalizing work ethic, Emil was prepared to graduate.
 But not before one last hurrah.

 While Emil was working on a class project for Frontier Airlines down in Denver, he needed to step away to take a call from another journalist.
 He had been selected as one of America’s Coolest College Start-ups and was featured in Inc. Magazine.